Russell-Waterhouse/blog/content/post/2024_review.md

 I just found myself frustrated with the amount of problems that I had to solve that I didn't have to solve on Linux.
 I'm back on Fedora now, and I'm happy.

+## Conclusion
+2024 was a great year for me.
+I've branched out a lot, and I've built myself a very solid set of tools to work with.
+I'm excited to see what 2025 brings.